galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >    > 1. `Block (k=4)` divide the area in four an put equally into four bins, the different occurrences.
 >    > 2. `Checkboard (k=2)` uses two bins according to the position of the occurence on the grid.
 >    > 3. `Checkboard (k=4)` uses four bins according to the position of the occurence on the grid.
+>
-> for both of these technics the number of occurrences into each bin may vary.
+> For both of these technics the number of occurrences into each bin may vary.
 > ⚠️

 ## Build and Evaluate Niche Model